Key takeaways

 Risk of thyroid cancer

-In animal studies, GLP-1 receptor agonists, such as Mounjaro, led to the formation of thyroid tumors in mice and rats.
-This finding led to all GLP-1 receptor agonists having a mandated “boxed warning,” also called a black box warning, from the FDA.
-Mounjaro is contraindicated in patients with a personal or family history of medullary thyroid carcinoma (MTC) or in patients with multiple endocrine neoplasia syndrome type 2 (MEN 2).
+In animal studies, tirzepatide (as well as similar drugs, like Ozempic and Wegovy), led to the formation of thyroid tumors in mice and rats.
+It is not clear whether this risk applies to humans.
+However, Mounjaro has a mandated “boxed warning,” also called a black box warning, from the FDA.
+Mounjaro is contraindicated (should never be used) in patients with a personal or family history of medullary thyroid carcinoma (MTC) or in patients with Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).
+People who use Mounjaro should be alert to symptoms of a thyroid tumor, such as difficulty swallowing or breathing, hoarseness, or a lump in the neck.

 Inflammation of the pancreas (pancreatitis)

-Acute pancreatitis has been reported in patients treated with GLP-1 receptor agonists, including Mounjaro.
-The signs and symptoms of pancreatitis include severe pain in the stomach or abdomen (with or without vomiting), and should they occur, Mounjaro should be discontinued, and the healthcare professional should be contacted.
+Acute pancreatitis has been reported in patients treated with Mounjaro.
+The signs and symptoms of pancreatitis include severe pain in the stomach or abdomen (with or without vomiting), and should they occur, Mounjaro should be discontinued and the healthcare professional should be contacted right away.

 Weight loss

 In clinical studies, Mounjaro patients had significant weight loss.
-At the highest dose of the medication, Mounjaro reduced body weight by an average of 28 pounds.
-This secondary effect is important for those with Type 2 diabetes, whose excess weight often contributes to worse health outcomes.
+People who used tirzepatide (the active ingredient in Mounjaro and Zepbound) lost an average of 15% to 21% of their starting body weight, depending on the dose used.
+This effect is important for those with Type 2 diabetes, where excess weight often contributes to health complications.
+Mounjaro is often prescribed off-label for weight loss.

 RELATED: What obesity treatments does insurance cover?